 Tons of people told me they were creative thinkers and then proceeded to write drab, boring cover letters that sounded exactly like everyone else.
 Tons of people told me that they loved researching serious intellectual topics and then listed nothing but puffy fiction books in their favorite book list.
 Tons of people told me that they were organized and obsessed with details, yet they had unorganized CVs and screwed up the formatting in their attached DOCX files.

 Show, don’t tell.
 When you plaster vague terms all over your resume, all that tells me is that you couldn’t come up with anything relevant to say, so you just said a bunch of stuff that sounded nice.
 I realize you probably put those words because some college career counselor told you to put them.
 But guess what?
-There’s a reason that person is stuck being a college career counselor.
+They suck.

 The best applications did the following: